crowdsecurity/crowdsec/CONTRIBUTING.md

 ### Go tests

-Go test include unit and integration tests written in the `*_test.go` files, you need a working [localstack](https://github.com/localstack/localstack) environment and run a test suite with `make test`.
+They include unit and integration tests written in the `*_test.go` files, you need a working [localstack](https://github.com/localstack/localstack) environment and run a test suite with `make test`.